hmxmilohax/rock-band-3-deluxe/readme.md

 This will size your images accordingly, including those with arbitrary resolutions, and convert them to the proper format for Rock Band 3 Deluxe to read.
 Spotlights will be set to 50% opacity.

 **You will need to rebuild Rock Band 3 Deluxe in order for these to take effect.**

-## Songs

-You can find song packs compatible with all Rock Band titles for both platforms on this [Spreadsheet](https://docs.google.com/spreadsheets/d/1-3lo2ASxM-3yVr_JH14F7-Lc1v2_FcS5Rv_yDCANEmk/edit#gid=0).

-You can also use [Onyx Music Game Toolkit](https://github.com/mtolly/onyxite-customs) to generate your own custom song packs for Rock Band games.

 ## Dependencies